oviozi/saucedemo/README.md

 2. Navigate to your project directory.
 3. Run the following command to install Cypress via npm:

-npm install cypress --save-dev
+npm install

 This will install Cypress locally as a dev dependency for your project.

 ## Running Tests

 **Issues encountered when running the specs** : https://github.com/cypress-io/cypress/issues/27501#issuecomment-1722403606

 To run the tests, you can use the following command:

-npx cypress open
+npm run cypress:run

+And for development run:

+npm run cypress:open

 This will open the Cypress Test Runner.
 From there, you can click on the spec file you want to run.

 ## Test Files